Prepare to effectively network with an elevator pitch to show your value, passion, and expertise as an educational leader.

-Are you conducting an educational leadership job search or thinking about making a career change in the near future?
+Are you conducting an educational leadership job search or thinking about making a career change soon?

 As you search for school administrative roles in education, you’ll want to be able to quickly and efficiently communicate your experience and fit for potential new opportunities.